-React.js development is the hottest topic in the software industry.
-React is a library developed and maintained by the Facebook team.
-React is one of the fastest-growing libraries, thanks to its strong corporate support and widespread interest in the JS community.
+React.js Development is the hottest topic in the software industry right now, and with good reason!
+React is a library developed by Facebook that has grown tremendously because of its solid corporate support and widespread interest among JS developers.

 Learning about the new versions developed by the React team can be beneficial because: